Asynchronous Decentralized SGD with Quantized and Local Updates: Experimental Results

 \section{Experimental Results}

 In this section, we validate our analysis, by applying the algorithm to training deep neural networks for image classification and machine translation.
 We map the algorithm onto a multi-node supercomputing setting, in which we have a large number of compute nodes, connected by fast communication links.
-The key overhead in this setting is \emph{synchronization}: at large node counts, the cost of synchronizing all nodes so they execute in lock-step can be very high, see e.g.~\cite{li2019taming} for numerical results on different workloads.
-SwarmSGD mitigates this overhead, since nodes synchronize only sporadically and in pairs.
-Harnessing the computational power of this large-scale distributed setting is still an underexplored area~\cite{ben2019demystifying}.
+The key overhead in this setting is \emph{synchronization}: at large node counts, the cost of synchronizing all nodes so they execute in lock-step can be very high, see e.g.~\citep{li2019taming} for numerical results on different workloads.
+Transmission cost also becomes significant at large node counts and large model sizes.
+Decentralized methods can mitigate this overhead, since nodes synchronize only sporadically and in pairs.

 \paragraph{Target System and Implementation.} We run SwarmSGD on the CSCS Piz Daint supercomputer, which is composed of Cray XC50 nodes, each with a Xeon E5-2690v3 CPU and an NVIDIA Tesla P100 GPU, using a state-of-the-art Aries interconnect over a Dragonfly network topology, which is \emph{regular}.
 Please see~\cite{PizDaint} for more details.
-We implemented SwarmSGD in Pytorch and TensorFlow using NCCL and MPI-based primitives.
-Both variants implement the version with non-blocking averaging.
-The Pytorch implementation is on top of SGP framework~\cite{assran2018stochastic}, and uses SwarmSGD to train ResNets on the CIFAR-10/100~\cite{krizhevsky2014cifar} and ImageNet~\cite{russakovsky2015imagenet} datasets, while we use the TensorFlow implementation to train a much larger Transformer-XL model~\cite{vaswani2017attention} on the WMT17 (En-Ge) dataset.
-We note that all algorithms used the same topology overlay (fully-connected with random pairings), and that SGP was run with overlap factor $1$, as suggested by~\cite{assran2018stochastic}.
+We implemented SwarmSGD in Pytorch and TensorFlow using MPI-based primitives, with non-blocking averaging.
+The Pytorch implementation is on top of SGP framework~\citep{assran2018stochastic}, and uses SwarmSGD to train ResNets on the CIFAR-10/100~\cite{krizhevsky2014cifar} and ImageNet~\citep{russakovsky2015imagenet} datasets, while we use the TensorFlow implementation to train the original version of the Transformer-XL model~\citep{vaswani2017attention} on the WMT17 (En-Ge) dataset.
+All algorithms use the same topology overlay, which is \emph{fully-connected}: according to their theory and experiments, this well-connected overlay should maximize convergence speed.
+SGP was run with overlap factor $1$, following~\cite{assran2018stochastic}.